 Grooming is another area I am still learning a lot about, so all tips are welcome!
 I had to call multiple companies, multiple times to try to find an appointment slot?!
 Apparently this is another COVID repercussion… limited groomers!
 Lucy had a great first visit at a local place, but unfortunately they have had to cancel on us due to their own groomer shortage!
 So we’re back on the hunt for a reliable, quality groomer in the RDU area… trying to schedule a reliable every ~6 week cut…

 I also need to learn to groom at home, but we haven’t taken on that challenge yet 🙂 Our local Petco has been great about trimming her nails as needed.
 Lucy loves getting fresh & clean!
-We wipe her paws every time she comes inside and she has learned to resist daily brushings.
-As for baths we have done those at home every ~1-1.5 months, she is totally still & happy with her bath as long as she has a lick mat prepared while we scrub & she does really well with the hair dryer!
-Lucy also enjoys either a daily dental stick or a teeth brushing with her peanut butter toothpaste!
+We wipe her paws every time she comes inside and she has learned not to resist daily brushings.
+As for baths we have done those at home every ~1-1.5 months, she is totally still & happy with her bath as long as she has warm water & a lick mat prepared while we scrub!
+She is also doing much better with the hair dryer!
+Lucy very much enjoys either a daily dental stick or a teeth brushing with her peanut butter toothpaste, it is the highlight of her day!

 When I got a puppy I thought it would be all fun & games, lots of playing & cuddling! -Which it is!
 But, WOW isn’t it a lot of work?!
 Over the holidays Lucy was nipped at and it was the saddest, worst thing?!
 She was so upset and luckily not terribly hurt but it was a major learning experience for me.
 The nurse in me realized I’m very prepared if a person is hurt, but I had no clue really what to do for a little puppy?!
 Never again.
 I studied the American Red Cross Dog First Aid information, ordered our own First Aid kit & dog friendly Quick Clot